-Committees across the country argued amongst themselves whether or not it was safe for students in their districts to go back to their schools for in-person learning.
-One of the many debates was this: “Are kids more at risk of this disease or suffering long-term emotional trauma by staying isolated in their homes?”
+Committees across the country had argued both publicly and amongst themselves whether or not it was safe for students in their districts to go back to school for in-person learning.
+One of the many debates was this: Are kids more at risk of this disease (COVID-19) or suffering long-term emotional trauma by staying isolated in their homes?

-Understanding that the Emotional Intelligence program I was being paid to teach was only funded for the first two terms of the school year I racked my brain in an attempt to come up with interesting ways of making an impact with students regardless of whether we would be remote or not.
-My objective was simple: convince the district to extend the program till the end of the school year.
+Understanding that the Emotional Intelligence program I was being paid to teach was only funded for the first two terms of the school year I spent the summer racking my brain in an attempt to come up with interesting ways of making an impact with students regardless of whether we would be asked to teach in-person or remotely via computer.
+The objective in my mind was simple: Convince the district to extend the program through the end of the school year.

-Last week the announcement was made of our committee’s decision to begin the year remotely, and all educators were told to expect an in-person meeting shortly with their supervisors.
-I was about to have mine.
-To discuss ‘expectations and requirements’ according to the email from Principal Sam.
+A few weeks before school was set to begin the announcement was made of our committee’s decision to begin the year remotely; and all educators were told to expect an in-person meeting with their supervisors before the school year began.
+I was about to have mine: To discuss “Expectations and Requirements;” according to the email I received from Principal Sam.

-As I sat in the office, I had to hope that what I presented appeared structured and logical.
-Who knew if my class would go the way I Imagined, but I had to pretend the best I could….
+As I sat in the Principal’s office, I had to hope that what I presented appeared structured and logical.
+Who knew if my class would go the way I Imagined, but I had to pretend the best I could…

 “I don’t get it.”

-The principal appeared tired; maybe stressed; maybe upset.
-Maybe just annoyed by my presence???
+The Principal appeared tired; maybe stressed; maybe upset—Maybe just annoyed by my presence?

-Regardless, there was no doubt that the face looking at me across the desk did not appear happy.
-I was nervous and by no means anticipated our conversation starting like this.
-The fact that we were both wearing masks and sitting in an empty office made the whole thing feel even more awkward.
+I was now beyond nervous as I had obviously not anticipated our conversation starting like this.
+The fact that we were both wearing masks and sitting in a stripped-down office made the whole thing feel even more uncomfortable.
 I had expected some small talk before talking business, but I guess the fact that we were only allotted fifteen minutes to meet in person meant there was no time for subtleties.

-“What don’t you get exactly,” I responded; in a tone as non-confrontational as possible.
-The truth was I really did not have a clue since starting a conversation with such a statement gave me zero information to go on.
+I said this in a tone as non-confrontational as possible.
+I really did not have a clue what the principal “didn’t get;” since starting a conversation with such a statement gave me zero information to go on.

 Throwing a few pages of paper on the table in front of me I could now see what was being referenced.
-I could not reach down and grab the papers because ‘person to person contact was not permitted’, but I saw my article titled ‘1% Pirate’ staring up at me.
+I could not reach down and grab the papers because “person to person contact was not permitted,” but I saw my article titled ‘1% Pirate’ staring up at me.

-Feeling nervous, I thought for a long second before I spoke, “Part of the class is intended to help kids think creatively and objectively when presented with entertainment in the real world.
+Feeling uncomfortable, I thought for a long second before speaking, “Part of the class is intended to help students think creatively and objectively when presented with entertainment in the real world.
 And of course, discussing the effect social media is having on them is going to be important as well.”

-After a pause, the dementor continued, “As you know, your friend, Mr. Bernard, pulled many strings to get you into my school.”
-What seemed like a pre-recorded message went on, “While I appreciate your enthusiasm for what you are trying to do, I am not a big fan of this little experiment of yours.
+“It seems to me that you’re simply testing out your creativity on the students….”
+After a pause; during which I said nothing, the dementor across from me continued, “As you know, your friend, Mr. Bernard, pulled many strings to get you into my school.
+And while I appreciate your enthusiasm for what you are trying to do, I am not a big fan of this little experiment of yours.
 You must understand that I am skeptical of your ability to teach this thing you call emotional intelligence to the students we have here.”